Wall20k/youth-mental-health-wa/README.md

 ### Objective

-Quantify the relationships between socioeconomic indicators (income, poverty, insurance coverage), mental health outcomes (youth diagnosis rates, sadness prevalence, adult mental health burden, child maltreatment), and mental health provider availability at the county level.
-Identify the most underserved communities and classify counties into risk profiles using unsupervised clustering.
+This project has two phases. **Phase 1** quantifies the relationships between socioeconomic indicators (income, poverty, insurance coverage), mental health outcomes (youth diagnosis rates, sadness prevalence, adult mental health burden, child maltreatment), and mental health provider availability across WA's 39 counties using descriptive statistics, correlation analysis, and unsupervised clustering. **Phase 2** scales the analysis to 2,957 U.S. counties using five supervised and unsupervised ML models to identify which health indicators are the strongest national predictors of mental distress, and benchmarks WA's 39 counties against that national picture.

 ---